 Make sure the website design matches with your overall visual branding and your website copy effectively communicates your brand positioning.

 Again if you’re selling online we recommend using Shopify.
 Shopify is literally the easiest program for eCommerce websites.
-With 100s of templates and intuitive store building mechanics, it’s the simple choice to go with to get your store running quickly, professionally, and easily.
+With 100s of templates and intuitive store building mechanics, it’s the simple choice to go with to get your store up and running quickly, professionally, and easily.

 Shopify also enables you to manage your backend inventory, pricing and more with the click of a button.
-This article is not a promotion for Shopify, we just really like them and want to give you the best possible experience when running your online empire.
+This article is not a promotion for Shopify, we just really like them and want to give you the best possible experience when running your future online empire.

 7. Prepare Your Inventory.

-Now that the nitty gritty of it is taken care of, it’s time to get down to business!
+Now that the nitty-gritty of it is taken care of, it’s time to get down to business!

 It’s time to create or stock up on whatever you’re selling.
 If you’re selling physical items, you want them ready to ship by the time any orders start coming in.
 If you’re launching a service-based business, this step is where you should create that customer journey for when using your online service.
 Make sure your eCommerce store is tested!
 You may want to hire a QA team to make sure that it’s looking how you want.
 Usually it’s ok with platforms like Shopify that take these things into account, but every store is different and it’s your business!

 If you’re selling digital products, like SaaS software, then you need to make sure the product is ready before your website goes live!.
 Do TONS of user testing to ensure that it not only does what you’re claiming it does, but that customers will be able to use it without confusion or difficulty.
-You may consider hiring a Quality Control person to make sure that its working well on multiple platforms, browsers, and mobile devices.
+You may consider hiring a Quality Control person to make sure that it’s working well on multiple platforms, browsers, and mobile devices.

 Obviously this step will vary considerably depending on the type of business you’re launching.
-Just be sure that, before your actual launch date, you take whatever steps are necessary to ensure you’re ready to start providing what you’re selling by the time your first customer is ready to buy.
+Just be sure, before your actual launch date, that you take whatever steps are necessary to ensure you’re ready to start providing what you’re selling by the time your first customer is ready to buy.

 8. Tell the World!
 Create and Execute Your Marketing Plan.

-The marketing plan can be one of the toughest unless you’re a native marketer already and a lot of people use agencies to help them in the plan and execution.
+The marketing plan can be one of the toughest aspects unless you’re a native marketer already and a lot of people use agencies to help them in the plan and execution.

 There is a learning curve to get started and some mistakes of ignorance can cause serious financial and business consequences.

 Launch day will be a big day for your new online business.
 If your website isn’t already live, then you’ll definitely want it up and running on launch day.
 You should put out a press release, set up any PR interviews you can get, announce the launch on social media, and start your marketing campaigns.
-Of course, you should be prepared to start filling orders and fielding any questions that come through 😉
+Of course, you should be prepared to start filling orders and fielding any questions that come through).

 Your first day in business is a big day, but your success will depend on what you do for every day that comes after.
 Be prepared to work hard, learn as you go, and make a point of providing great customer service.
 Running an online business isn’t easy, but if you take the right steps and do the work, the rewards can be great.